 The second reason, is that we always need to follow the science, not only our organizational principles, but also the deductions, for example top-down synthesis, made in System Collaboration.
 This means that it exists very few different solutions, meaning that when cherry-picking processes, sub-methods, tools and artifacts to become a satisfactory solution, we still need to understand and follow all our organizational principles, i.e., we most probably need to change our thought patterns.
 Without understanding the existence of our organizational principles, will of course lead to an extremely high risk of the solutions to be mostly mal-functioning and expensive solutions, with high risk of a non-working product or system.

 The conclusion of all this, means that we can never make our own framework for product development (and will be very difficult in non-complex contexts too), where more details can be found in the series System Collaboration Deductions.
 Just having a particular set of rules, ideas, beliefs and “principles”, home-made or collected, and to that add all famous small methods available and try to aggregate everything to a united and unified whole for a way of working, no matter combination, is therefore wrong per se.
 The reason is that we need to state validity (the need of fulfilling the organizational principles) for any combination (organizational systems design of our way of working) of the aggregation of all these small methods, and we could see in the deductions of System Collaboration, that there was really only one overviewing solution that follows the organizational principles for product development.
 But unfortunately, this is obviously not the reality (since we already have frameworks), and the frameworks instead let their users cherry-pick small methods and other needs from a smorgasbord, what the users with the help from framework coaches, think is valid for their way of working, to try to achieve scale.
-And if the organization fails, the answer from framework coaches will always be that they picked the wrong methods, or implemented them wrong, or not everything in the framework, with the latest mantra “it will take 5-10 years to get it right”, leaving the organization with the failure.
-This cherry-picking approach is invalid also for any systems design of a product (cherry-picking (new) components), and not only for a way of working (cherry-picking sub-methods/people/parts/value streams/dimensions/or any other division of the organization).
+And if the organization fails, the answer from framework coaches will always be that they picked the wrong methods, or implemented them wrong, or not implemented everything in the framework, or with the comment “it will take 5-10 years to get it right”, leaving the organization with the failure.
+This cherry-picking approach is invalid also for any systems design of a product (cherry-picking (new) components), and not only for a way of working (cherry-picking sub-methods/people/parts/value streams (popular now)/dimensions/or any other division of the organization).
 Instead, we need well-informed hypotheses, that during some iterations are integrated, verified and validated, to understand the validity of the way of working, i.e., that we have fulfilled the organizational principles.
 And since we have both our organizational principles to validate against, as well as tremendous knowledge of success and failure of existing methods, it is not as tricky as we think to achieve a flourishing way of working.
 It is instead straightforward.